Lyapunov coefficients for monodromic tangential singularities in Filippov vector fields

 Thus,

 where $V_n=\delta(\al_n^+-\alpha_n^-),$ for $n\geq 2.$ Notice that \eqref{sistemainicial} has a center at the origin if, and only if, the displacement function is identically zero, equivalently, $V_n=0$ for every integer $n\geq 2.$ Hence, if there exists $n \in \mathbb{N}$ such as $V_n\neq0,$ then \eqref{sistemainicial} has a focus at the origin.
 In addition, if $n_0$ is the first index such that $V_{n_0} \neq 0,$ then the origin is asymptotically stable (resp. unstable) provided that $V_{n_0}<0$ (resp. $V_{n_0}>0$).
-Accordingly, it is natural to define $i$th-Lyapunov coefficient of a $(2k^+,2k^-)$-monodromic tangential singularity by $V_n$ as above.
+Accordingly, it is natural to define $n$th-Lyapunov coefficient of a $(2k^+,2k^-)$-monodromic tangential singularity by $V_n$ as above.

 For non-degenerated monodromic singularities of planar smooth vector fields, the index of the first non-vanishing Lyapunov coefficient is always odd (see \cite{romanovski2009center}).
-Here, as a consequence of the involutive property of the half-return maps, our second main result establishes that the index of the first non-vanishing Lyapunov coefficient of a $(2k^+,2k^-)$-monodromic tangential singularity is always even:
+In \cite[Theorem B(c)]{gassulcoll}, for $(2,2)$-monodromic tangential singularity, it was showed that $V_3=0$ provided that $V1=V_2=0$.
+Here, as a consequence of an involutive property of the half-return maps (see Proposition \ref{prop1} of Section \ref{proof:tb}), our second main result generalizes \cite[Theorem B(c)]{gassulcoll} and establishes that the index of the first non-vanishing Lyapunov coefficient of a $(2k^+,2k^-)$-monodromic tangential singularity is always even:

 \begin{mtheorem} Consider the Filippov vector field $Z$ given by \eqref{sistemainicial} and suppose that the vector fields $Z^{+}$ and $Z^{-}$ are analytic.
-Assume that $Z$ has a $(2k^+,2k^-)$-monodromic tangential singularity at the origin, for positive integers $k^+$ and $k^-.$ If $V_n=0$ for every $i=1,\ldots,2\ell,$ then $V_{2\ell+1}=0.$ \end{mtheorem}
+Assume that $Z$ has a $(2k^+,2k^-)$-monodromic tangential singularity at the origin, for positive integers $k^+$ and $k^-.$ If $V_n=0$ for every $n=2,\ldots,2\ell,$ then $V_{2\ell+1}=0.$ \end{mtheorem}

 Theorem \ref{teo:oddindex} is proven in Section \ref{proof:tb}.

 Our third main result provides a recursive formula for computing the coefficients $\alpha^{+}_n$ and $\alpha^{-}_n$ of the series \eqref{eq:series} of the half-return maps $\varphi^{+}$ and $\varphi^{-}$ and, consequently, the Lyapunov coefficients $V_n$'s.